junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Is there anything else you noticed, anything to help us find him?"
 Dean pushes.

 Sarah frowns hard, squeezing her eyes, as if she's looking very attentively at something in the Vail.
-"It's all very vague, it's like I can sense around him, but not clear enough to reach him.
+"It's all very vague; it's like I can sense around him, but not clear enough to reach him.
 I think... the air around him smells salty, I think that's why I can't get to him.
 I only came here because I felt the disturbance in the last place he was, and you were speaking his name."

 "Salty.
 That's good," Dean nods thoughtfully, "must be somewhere near the sea then, that's good, we can start from there."
 He gives Sam a look, head tilting toward the door.

 Sam gives Sarah a friendly smile.
 "Thank you.
 We'll find him.
-Try get some peace," he tells her, though still can't quite look her in the eyes.
+Try to get some peace," he tells her, though still can't quite look her in the eyes.

 They leave the apartment.